 The couples who most commonly get postnuptial agreements are those who did not put much thought into a prenuptial agreement or those who simply ran out of time before the wedding.
 In this case, postnups are usually painless because both spouses see the agreement as being mutual and equally desired.

-Similarly, but less romantically, postnups are commonly written for couples whose marriages are struggling or where one of the spouses has inherited a large estate or a large amount of money after getting married (although the latter is technically already considered separate property).
-Whatever the reason may be, postnuptial agreements do have their purpose and many couples find them helpful for their specific marital situation.
+Similarly, but less romantically, postnups are commonly written for couples whose marriages are struggling or where one of the spouses has inherited a large estate or a large amount of money after getting married.
+Whatever the reason may be, postnuptial agreements do have their purpose and many couples find this helpful for their specific marital situation.

 What type of lawyer does a prenuptial agreement and postnuptial agreement?

 Prenuptial and postnuptial agreements in Texas are drafted by Texas Family Law Attorneys.
 While we at Thiessen Law Firm do not draft prenuptial or postnuptial agreements, Taly Thiessen, our lead Houston Divorce Attorney, is a skilled lawyer who can help you through your divorce with or without an agreement.

 Whatever your situation may be, Taly will make sure your assets are protected and distributed fairly in the event of an unexpected death or divorce.

 Contact us directly at (713) 864-9000 to request a consultation today!

 More Helpful Articles by Thiessen Law Firm: